Kick the Can

 * * *

 Retracing his steps to the backside of the yellow house, Hank peeked around the front to see the creature crossing the road.
 It had recovered from the salt and was moving deliberately, aggressively; more like a soldier than a hunter.
 If it were going after the kids it should be stalking, and it certainly wasn't moving fast enough to be on the chase.
-He watched as it climbed the blue and white house across the street, curious as to this behavior.
+Watching as it climbed the blue and white house across the street, he waited, curious by this behavior.
 There was no doubt that it was pissed and would kill anyone it managed to capture, but for the moment it seemed...unfocused.

 As it moved over the house, Hank wished he'd been able to get a look at its head, the form of the head often mirrored its behavior.

 “Dammit,” he muttered, realizing that the creature had been going for the kids after all.
-He raced across the street, moving to the back of the neighboring house in time to see the last of the kids disappear around the corner, heading for the road.
+Racing across the street, he moved to the back of the neighboring house in time to see the last of the kids disappear around the corner, heading for the road.
 From his vantage, he could see the creature stumbling across the roof and realized that Bruce likely hit it with one of his pouches of salt.
 Moving into the backyard to get a better look at the creature, he saw the tentacles wagging frantically.
-He'd not seen it as angry since the night it killed Chief James and his wife.
+It hadn’t been that angry since the night it killed Chief James and his wife.

 And the angrier it gets, the faster it recovers.

-It leapt off the house as Hank ran around to the front of the house.
+It leapt off the house as Hank ran around to the front.
 Out on the road, he saw Bruce sprinting away from the kids, drawing the creature after him.

-A small grin touched the corners of the old man’s lips.
+A small grin touched the corners of the old man’s mouth.
 “I knew he had it in him.”

 * * *